Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Introduction

-In this paper we present and extend the dual iteration which is one of such heuristic methods.
-It was introduced in \cite{Iwa97, Iwa99} and developed for the design of stabilizing static output-feedback controllers for systems unaffected by uncertainties.
-We elaborate in detail on the individual steps of this procedure for the design of static output-feedback $H_\infty$-controllers for linear time-invariant systems.
-In particular, we demonstrate that those steps are algebraic consequences of a general version of the elimination lemma as given, e.g., in \cite{Hel99}.
-As the latter lemma is very powerful and a flexible tool for controller design, which works perfectly well in tandem with the framework of linear fractional representations\cite{ZhoDoy96, SchWei00, Hof16} (LFRs), it is natural that the dual iteration generalizes to a variety of challenging non-convex synthesis problems beyond the design of static stabilizing controllers as considered in \cite{Iwa97, Iwa99}.
-As an illustration, we show that it is possible to seamlessly extend the dual iteration to static generalized $H_2$-, robust $H_\infty$- and robust gain-scheduled $H_\infty$-design in the case that only output measurements are available for control; for the generalized $H_2$-design we employ typical conditions to ensure that the direct feed-through vanishes, while for the robust designs we consider arbitrarily time-varying parametric uncertainties and rely on integral quadratic constraints\cite{MegRan97} (IQCs) with constant multipliers.
+In this paper we present and extend the dual iteration which paves the way for resolving some of these issues.
+The dual iteration is a heuristic method introduced in \cite{Iwa97, Iwa99} for designing stabilizing static output-feedback controllers for systems unaffected by uncertainties, which is also considered and conceptually compared to alternative approaches in the survey \cite{SadPea16}.
+We elaborate in a tutorial fashion on the individual steps of this procedure for the design of static output-feedback $H_\infty$-controllers for linear time-invariant systems.
+In particular, we demonstrate that all underlying steps can be viewed as algebraic consequences of a general version of the elimination lemma as given, e.g., in \cite{Hel99}.
+The latter lemma is a very powerful and flexible tool for controller design based on linear matrix inequalities (LMIs), which works perfectly well in tandem with the framework of linear fractional representations \cite{ZhoDoy96, SchWei00, Hof16} (LFRs).
+As a consequence, this lemma enables us to provide a novel generalization of the dual iteration to a variety of challenging non-convex synthesis problems beyond the design of stabilizing static controllers as considered in \cite{Iwa97, Iwa99}.
+In particular, we present a seamless extension of the dual iteration to robust $H_\infty$- and robust gain-scheduled $H_\infty$-design in the case that only output measurements are available for control; for these robust designs we consider arbitrarily time-varying parametric uncertainties and rely on IQCs with constant multipliers.